The Landscape Institute at COP26

 - Embedding sustainability further into industry standards

 - Changing our approach to the accreditation of education

 - Rewarding great leadership and success, for example through the LI and other industry Awards

-We will be communicating more with our members and stakeholders over the coming months.
-If you would like to be involved in this process, please get in touch via email@example.com.
+If you would like to be involved in our work on climate change, please get in touch via email@example.com.